GodRishUniverse/bearml/README.md

   * ~~Use Kahman Summation~~
   * Check what device has been set - using a string to call a CUDA kernel or normal matmul for GEMM
     * **TODO**: Use CUDA for GEMM and Matmul - use
+  * The problem is not matmul or vector-mat mul or vector-vector mul - rather batched mat mul - what I now understand is how batched matmul works and I give an example here
+    `When we multiply [2,3,4] with [2,4,5] -> [2,3,5] because the first is a 2-batch of [3,4] matrices and the next one is the 2-batch of [4,5] matrices`
+    This is one reason why when doing batched mul only the last 2 indices can differ but the rest HAVE TO BE THE SAME.
 * Implement Autodiff for activation functions
   * Also make template specifications for them